JieyuWu/ToyotaMod/Unofficial-Hardware.md

 * https://www.ifixit.com/Store/Android/OnePlus-3-Replacement-Battery/IF330-017?o=2

 # Batteryless
-The Lithium batteries in Eons cannot handle the heat of being in a windshield.
+The Lithium batteries in Eons cannot handle the heat of being left in an un-cooled windshield.
 They can expand and even explode if left in the summer heat.
 They also, of course, wear out.
 ### Problems:
 1. The Eon needs to know it has a battery to even try to boot.\
   The internal software of the phone needs to see that a battery exists.
 In the case of a OnePlus3T, it just needs to see a voltage between 4.35 and 2.9V from the battery wire.